Vegan Vegetarian Recipes

 1/4 cup (60 ml) maple syrup

-Combine all ingredients in a blender and process until smooth and creamy.
+Combine all the ingredients in a blender and process until smooth and creamy.
 Pour into old-fashioned glasses.
-Makes 2 delicious servings.

-Marinated Tofu Fingers with Spicy Peanut Sauce is one of the delicious recipes from Zel Allen's cookbook The Nut Gourmet: Nourishing Nuts for Every Occasion published by Book Publishing Company in 2006.
+Marinated Tofu Fingers with Spicy Peanut Sauce is one of the delicious recipes in Zel's cookbook The Nut Gourmet: Nourishing Nuts for Every Occasion published by Book Publishing Company in 2006.

 MARINATED TOFU FINGERS